Chapter 4. Handling a data center failure

 [root@mon ~]# ceph osd tree ID WEIGHT TYPE NAME UP/DOWN REWEIGHT PRIMARY-AFFINITY -8 6.00000 root allDC -9 2.00000 datacenter DC1 -4 1.00000 host ceph-node1 2 1.00000 osd.2 up 1.00000 1.00000 -3 1.00000 host ceph-node2 1 1.00000 osd.1 up 1.00000 1.00000 -10 2.00000 datacenter DC2 -2 1.00000 host ceph-node3 0 1.00000 osd.0 up 1.00000 1.00000 -7 1.00000 host ceph-node5 5 1.00000 osd.5 up 0.79999 1.00000 -11 2.00000 datacenter DC3 -6 1.00000 host ceph-node6 4 1.00000 osd.4 up 0.79999 1.00000 -5 1.00000 host ceph-node4 3 1.00000 osd.3 up 1.00000 1.00000 -1 0 root default

 The listing from above shows the resulting CRUSH map by displaying the osd tree.
 Easy to see is now how the hosts belong to a data center and all data centers belong to the same top level structure but clearly distinguishing between locations.

 Placing the data in the proper locations according to the map works only properly within the healthy cluster.
-Misplacement might happen under circumstances, when some OSDs not available.
-Those misplacements will be corrected automatically once it’s possible to do so.
+Misplacement might happen under circumstances, when some OSDs are not available.
+Those misplacements will be corrected automatically once it is possible to do so.